Horsemanship Camps - 2026

 • Level 3 Horsemanship Camp

-learn more about cantering, leg rein cues, and smooth transitions.
+more about cantering, leg and rein cues, and smooth transitions.
 Advanced games,

 activities, and trail rides will test and expand campers’ riding ability and love of horses.